warehouse-web/warehouse/content/shop/2022-11-10-issue-1-booklook-apron-delantal.md

   - text: Add to cart
     type: cart-button
   - body: >-
-      **A magazine that can be unfolded and worn as an apron, which again can be refolded into a magazine.**
+      A magazine that can be unfolded and worn as an apron, which again can be refolded into a magazine.

+      __

-      The research project _Booklook_ fuses the fashion magazine with the garment, resulting in a series of wearable fashion magazines.
+      _Booklook_ is a research project by [**Anouk Beckers**](https://anoukbeckers.nl/) that fuses the fashion magazine with the garment, resulting in a series of wearable fashion magazines.
 Each issue can be unfolded into another type of wearable item and carries stories about the role of garments in lives, cultures and practices from various artists, designers, writers, thinkers.

       The fabric-like paper carries stories that stem from the situatedness of